 The M-PUD Overlay District will require that development meet all local, state and federal environmental codes.
 Further, zoning and development regulations for the M-PUD Overlay District should promote consolidation of open space areas for the enjoyment of the public, walkways and seating near passive open space and natural environment edges and the preservation of large scale trees to the greatest extent practicable.
-By transforming the properties from a private office campus to a mixed-use property that is open to the public it will allow the public to enjoy and have access to the open space and park/plaza facilities on the properties.
+By transforming the properties from a private office campus to a mixed-use property that is open to the public it will allow the public (subject to the rules and regulations of the property owner) to enjoy and have access to the open space and park/plaza facilities on the properties.

-6 This section only applies to 1 and 3 Mercedes Drive.
+&lt;sup>6 This section only applies to 1 and 3 Mercedes Drive.

-7 This section only applies to 1 and 3 Mercedes Drive.
+$^{\rm 7}$ This section only applies to 1 and 3 Mercedes Drive.